MistyCommunity/Documentation/src/content/onboarding/3-ways-to-interact-with-misty/api-explorer.md

 ### Tracking
-1. Once you have successfully generated a map, click the Start Tracking button and start driving Misty.
-Activating tracking should provide data in the Current Pose fields for where Misty is on the map you generated.
+1. Once you have successfully generated a map, click **Start Tracking** and begin driving Misty.
+Activating tracking should provide data in the Pose fields for where Misty is on the map you generated.
-2. Observe the Current Pose fields as Misty moves to ensure she is successfully tracking.
-If the Current Pose data stops while Misty is moving, try backing Misty up for one second.
+2. Observe the Pose fields as Misty moves to ensure she is successfully tracking.
+If the Pose data stops while Misty is moving, try backing Misty up for one second.
 Misty may find her way again.
-3. Click the Stop Tracking button.
+3. Click **Stop Tracking**.

+## Ready for more?
+* Reference the `Misty.API` classes in your HTML:
+    * `MistyAjax.js` - Sends AJAX calls to Misty.
+    * `MistyAPI.js` - Maps one-to-one to Misty's API endpoints and constructs payloads to pass to `MistyAJAX.js`.
+You can call it directly once you have created a new `MistyRobot` by inputting the robot's IP address, port, and verbose level.
+    * `MistyRobot.js` - Builds the server URL based on the robot you are attempting to interact with and provides a wider and more user-friendly range of commands than `MistyAPI.js`.
+* Use `SampleUI.js` to see examples of all of the event listeners linked to the various buttons rendered in index.html.
+For example, Select a mood or Change LED.